Skip to content

 /api/ci-health5 min

-Pages set their own POLL_INTERVAL_MS on top of this; most pass force: true on the interval tick so they always refresh rather than hitting the cache.
+Pages set their own POLL_INTERVAL on top of this; most pass force: true on the interval tick so they always refresh rather than hitting the cache.

-1. Add a component under dashboard/src/components/ — Preact, .tsx, no default export constraints beyond being a valid component.
+1. Add a component under dashboard/src/components/ — a React .tsx with a default export.

 # Development